 An online service known as the Internet Archive takes screen captures of websites, including Twitter.
 So, just because you may have deleted a tweet, it is possible that the Internet Archive took a capture of your tweet that is still visible.

 Using Twitter's Advanced Search Filters to Remove Tweets

-2. You will see plenty of search filters that will allow you to find your tweets by word (or more than one word), exact phrase or hashtag.
+2. You will see plenty of search filters that will allow you to find your tweets by word (or more than one word), exact phrase, or hashtag.
 There are other word search options, which in my opinion won’t be as useful as the ones mentioned above.

 4. You will find your tweets based on your search criteria.
-Now all you have to do is click on the Delete link below each post to remove it from your timeline.
-You can delete posts individually, but can’t bulk delete them from your account.
+Now all you have to do is click on the "Delete Link" below each post to remove it from your timeline.
+You can delete posts individually, but you can’t bulk delete them from your account.

 Find and Remove Old Tweets by Date